-list-classes &key test root-class database => classes

-test a function used to filter the search.
-By default, identity is used which will return all classes. root-class specifies the root class to the search.
-By default, standard-db-object is used which is the root for all view classes. database The database to search for view classes.
-This will default to the value of default-database. classes List of view classes.
+(list-classes &key (test #'identity) (root-class (find-class 'standard-db-ob test a function used to filter the search.
+By default, identity is used which will return all classes.

+root-class specifies the root class to the search.
+By default, standard-db-object is used which is the root for all view classes.

+database The database to search for view classes.

+classes List of view classes.